On the structure of noncollapsed Ricci flow limit spaces: Introduction

-In Propositions \ref{propdistance3} and \ref{uppervolumebd}, we establish uniform lower and upper volume bounds for spacetime balls $B^*(x^*, r)$.
-Once these bounds are in place, Theorem \ref{thm:intro1} follows from a standard ball-packing argument, analogous to the convergence theory for sequences of Riemannian manifolds with uniform Ricci curvature lower bounds.
-The full proof is given in Theorem \ref{GHlimitd*}.
+In Propositions \ref{propdistance3} and \ref{uppervolumebd}, we establish entropy-weighted lower and upper bounds for spacetime balls $B^*(x^*, r)$.
+Since the common entropy factor is compared by the Harnack estimate, Theorem \ref{thm:intro1} follows from a standard ball-packing argument, analogous to the convergence theory for sequences of Riemannian manifolds with uniform Ricci curvature lower bounds.
+The full proof is given in Theorem \ref{thm:GHlimit-dstar}.

-The limit space $(Z, d_Z, p_\infty, \t)$ is referred to as a \textbf{noncollapsed Ricci flow limit space} over $\III$.
+The limit space $(Z, d_Z, p_\infty, \t)$ is referred to as a \textbf{Ricci flow limit space} over $\III$.
+It is called \textbf{noncollapsed} if the approximating sequence lies in $\MM(n,Y,T)$ for some fixed $Y$.
 A natural question arises: what is the relationship between the space $Z$ and the $\F$-limits obtained from the sequence $\XX^i$?

 To investigate this, consider a sequence of points $z_i^* \in M_i \times \III$ converging to $z \in Z$ in the Gromov--Hausdorff sense.
 By the theory of $\F$-convergence (see Section \ref{sec:f}), there exists a correspondence $\CF$ such that